Wedding Photography at Bristol Register Office/Old Council House

 Emotive Congratulations Shots

-Jo and her friend were hugging and laughing with each other for ages, so I spent the time to take a good series of photos to preserve these fun moments.
+Jo and her friend had been hugging and laughing for ages, so I spent the time taking a series of photos to preserve these fun moments.

-A heartfelt hug from father to daughter captured forever.
+A heartfelt hug from father to daughter is captured forever.

 A picture paints a thousand words – and this one of their son caught in the middle of a family hug is a memory to cherish for a lifetime.